 SHAREHOLDER ALERT: Kaskela Law LLC Announces Stockholder Investigation of Vertiv Holdings Co.
 (VRT) and Encourages Long-Term VRT Investors to Contact the Firm

-/EIN News/ -- PHILADELPHIA, Pa., Feb.
+PHILADELPHIA, Pa., Feb.
 13, 2023 (GLOBE NEWSWIRE) -- Kaskela Law LLC announces that it is investigating Vertiv Holdings Co.
-(NYSE: VRT) on behalf of the company’s long-term investors.
+VRT on behalf of the company's long-term investors.

 Recently a securities fraud complaint was filed against Vertiv on behalf of certain investors who purchased shares of the company's stock between February 24, 2021 and February 22, 2022.
 The complaint alleges that, during that time period, Vertiv and certain of the company's executive officers made a series of false and misleading statements to investors about Vertiv's purportedly "robust" pricing actions during 2021.